wanghaisheng/responsive-landing-page-starter/content/blog/en/phone-call-web-browser-nexmo-in-app-voice-vue-js-dr.md

 })
 ```

-Nexmo expects a JSON structure, the NCCO, to be returned instructing it how to proceed with the call.
-The above `ncco` JSON structure that we return informs Nexmo to `connect` the call to a `phone` endpoint with the number identified by the value in `req.query.to` - the `to` query parameter in the inbound GET request.
+Vonage expects a JSON structure, the NCCO, to be returned instructing it how to proceed with the call.
+The above `ncco` JSON structure that we return informs Vonage to `connect` the call to a `phone` endpoint with the number identified by the value in `req.query.to` - the `to` query parameter in the inbound GET request.
 This number is the number we passed to `this.app.callPhone` in our Vue.JS app.

 _Notes:

 1. Please remember that we have no application-level authentication in our web app so you'll need to add this yourself e.g. within the answer URL endpoint you can check the `req.query.to` and `req.query.from` to ensure that the user (identified by `from`) is allowed to make the requested call.
-2. If you have a Nexmo virtual phone number you should add a `NEXMO_FROM_NUMBER` entry to the `.env` file so that recipient of phone calls see a number on their inbound call.
+2. If you have a Vonage virtual phone number you should add a `NEXMO_FROM_NUMBER` entry to the `.env` file so that recipient of phone calls see a number on their inbound call.
 Otherwise, it may come up as a "Private Number" or "Unknown"._

 Restart the Node process for the server so it's running with the updated code.

-Finally, we need to make it possible for the Nexmo platform to reach the answer URL.
+Finally, we need to make it possible for the Vonage platform to reach the answer URL.
 To do this use Ngrok to create a local tunnel to `localhost:3000`.

 ```sh
 $ ngrok http 3000